-Dark hair can get a bad reputation for being boring or dull.
-Often times, people assume dark hair is all the same, and there isn’t much variation.
+Dark hair can get a bad reputation for being dull.
+Oftentimes, people assume dark hair is all the same, and there isn’t much variation.

 This could not be further from the truth.
 Dark hair takes up over half of the color chart, which means the possibilities are endless.

 A big thing to keep in mind is at-home upkeep.
 Going darker doesn’t mean it will necessarily be easier to keep up with.

 If you want the least maintenance possible, you will want to pick a brunette shade that matches your natural tone.
 For instance, if you have naturally cool tones in your hair, pick a brunette with a cool tone.